MagaluCloud/magalu/mgc/cli/docs/network/security_groups/delete.md

 ## Flags:
 ```
 -h, --help                       help for delete
-    --security-group-id string   Security Group ID: Id of the security group to delete (required)
+    --security-group-id string   Security Group ID: Id of the security group to delete
+                                 Use --security-group-id=help for more details (required)
 -v, --version                    version for delete
 ```